OrderLab/Anduril/README.md

 # 1. Running the experiments
 There are 22 cases totaling up.
 Even though the target system of some of the cases are same (e.g. there are 4 cases in ZooKeeper), the patch version may differ a lot so the compilation, static analysis, and dynamic experiment config differ a lot.
 To this end, for each unique case, we provides scripts in `evaluation/case_name` to traverse the entire pipeline.
 Each script goes through the entire process of compiling system code, finding important logs, performing static analysis, and running dynamic experiments. `fir-evaluation.sh` is for FIR columns of Table 2 while `fate-evaluation.sh` and `crashtuner=evaluation.sh` are for SOTA solutions.
 ## Compile the system codes
 In these scripts, the first section is to compile the system code.
-There are two goal: compiling system code and test workload.
-Because in some cases, our workload is the integration test or unit test, we also need to make sure that the classes containing them are compiled too. \n
+The system codes are in `system/case_name`.
+There are two goal here: compiling system code and test workload into classes.
+In some cases, our workload is the integration test or unit test.

 In `zookeeper-2247` and `zookeeper-3157`, we need to run `ant test` for some time to fetch the test classes:
 ```bash
   ant clean